Weight loss and alcohol

 - high BMI (body mass index)

-In addition, lower testosterone levels can affect sleep quality, especially in older men.
+Additionally, lower testosterone levels can affect sleep quality, especially in older men.

 7. Alcohol can negatively affect your sleep